-As of May, 2005 all RHEL machines under the UNC System contract must use one of the RHN Satellites rather than Red Hat’s hosted RHN service.
+As of May, 2005 all RHEL machines under the UNC System contract must use one of the RHN Satellites (or an RHN Proxy) rather than Red Hat’s hosted RHN service.
+This is part of our contractual agreement with Red Hat.
 The following will help you get setup with NC State University’s RHN Satellite or the UNC GA Satellite although other universities in the system may have their own Satellite.

-At NC State University you will need an RHN account to deploy and maintain RHEL and (optionally) Realm Linux machines.
+At NC State University you will need an RHN account to deploy and maintain RHEL.
+Realm Linux doesn’t require you to have an RHN account but you may find some of the features useful.
 RHN accounts are restricted to full time IT staff and those sponsored by a full time IT staffer.
 Your account and password will be the same as your Unity user name and password.
 The NCSU RHN Satellite URL is below.

 When installing Realm Linux with Web-Kickstart you are not required to have an RHN account.
 You will only need an RHN Activation Key used to register the machine with RHN.
 These keys are usually specific to an IT group so you or another member of the group may be responsible for acquiring these keys and access to RHN.